-Careful optimization has resulted in a TME (Theoretical Minimum Emittance) style lattice for the arcs that balances a low horizontal emittance with the required large dynamic aperture [4, Chap.
-6].
-Recently, the horizontal emittance has been reduced further by lowering the dispersion in the arcs through the use of longer dipoles [43].
+Careful optimization has resulted in a TME (Theoretical Minimum Emittance) style lattice for 1430 the arcs that balances a low horizontal emittance with the required large dynamic aperture [4, Chap.
+6. Recently, the horizontal emittance has been reduced further by lowering the dispersion in the arcs through the use of longer dipoles [43].
 The emittance in the vertical plane is minimised by careful alignment of the magnets and tuning of the closed orbit to compensate for misalignments and field errors, as demonstrated at the CESR-TA facility [75].

 The required small damping time constant requires large synchrotron radiation damping, which is provided by the insertion of 54 wigglers in each ring.
-This results in an energy loss of up to $7.7\,\mathrm{MV}$ per turn and up to $3.3\,\mathrm{MW}$ RF power to store the positron beam at the design current of $390\,\mathrm{mA}$.
-This actually exceeds the average beam power of the accelerated positron beam, $2.6\,\mathrm{MW}$ at a $250\,\mathrm{GeV}$.
+This results in an energy loss of up to 7.7 MV per turn and up to 3.3 MW RF power to store the positron beam at the design current of 390 mA.
+This actually exceeds the average beam power of the accelerated positron beam, 2.6 MW at a $250 \,\mathrm{GeV}$.

-2The normalized vertical emittance of the positrons is reduced from $\gamma \epsilon{\rm y} \approx 8\,{\rm mm}$ to $20\,{\rm nm}$.
+2The normalized vertical emittance of the positrons is reduced from $\gamma \epsilon{\rm v} \approx 8 \, \rm mm$ to 20 nm.